YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 Before uploading our new banner, let's take a look at an old YouTube banner we created.

 You can start by clicking on the "Customize channel" button on your dashboard.

 if you don't own a YouTube channel yet, now might be the best time to create one for yourself.

-Our friends at Buffer, have put together this super cool guide to get started.
+Our friends at Buffer, have put together this super cool guide to getting started.
 Check it out.

 You'll land on the channel customization menu.

 On this menu, you need to find out "banner image" under the 'Branding' tab.

 Click on 'Upload' if you don't have a banner already.